Azure-Samples/MachineLearningSamples-SentimentAnalysis/sentiment-analysis-tutorial.md

-# Sentiment analysis using deep learning with Azure Machine Learning Workbench
+# Sentiment Analysis using Deep Learning with Azure Machine Learning

 ## Link of the Gallery GitHub Repository

-Following is the link to the public GitHub repository where all the codes are hosted:
+Following is the link to the public GitHub repository:

 [https://github.com/Azure/MachineLearningSamples-SentimentAnalysis](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis)

 ## Prerequisites

+* An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).

-* Ensure that you have properly installed Azure Machine Learning Workbench by following the [installation guide](./quick-start-installation.md).
+* An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.

 * For operationalization, it is best if you have Docker engine installed and running locally.
 If not, you can use the cluster option.
-However, running an (ACS) Azure Container Service can be expensive.
+However, running an Azure Container Service (ACS) can be expensive.

 * This Solution assumes that you are running Azure Machine Learning Workbench on Windows 10 with Docker engine locally installed.
 On a macOS, the instruction is largely the same.